WatchOutNewsAgency/wona.github.com/_posts/2023-07-27-convo-with-DOSW.md

 **DOSW:** Actually, that doesn’t come under the jurisdiction of DOSW either.
 Whenever students approach me, I contact Dean Infrastructure, So I am just a medium between students and Dean Infrastructure.

 **WONA:** Thank you, sir.
-These are just some of the WONAueries we had.
+These are just some of the queries we had.
 Thank you for your time.

 **DOSW:** Thank you